 To perform a single-arm rear delt barbell row,

-- Place the one end of the bar in the corner of the wall and put the suitable weights into another.
+- Place one end of the bar in the corner of the wall and put suitable weights on the other side.

 - Stand in a split stance with your right foot in front of your left.